GeorginaCarlisle/take-control-api/README.md

 As both the API and application were to be built in tandom, the decision was made to chunk the endpoints needed from the api by MOSCOW prioritisation.

-Each chunk was then fully completed before moving onto building the associated Epics within the application.
+Each chunk was then fully completed before moving onto building the associated Epics within the frontend application.
 Once all the associated must-haves and any none api dependent must-haves were completed a decision was taken in view of time how many should-haves and could-haves to complete.
-Only then did I returned to working on the api to build the next chunk.
+Unfortunately time available only allowed for the must haves to be completed.

 Must Have: